-Faithful America is a fast-growing online community dedicated to reclaiming Christianity from the religious right and putting faith into action for social justice.
-Our members are sick of sitting by quietly while Jesus' message of good news is hijacked to serve a hateful political agenda, so we're organizing the faithful to take on right-wing extremists and renew the church's prophetic role in building a more free and just society.
+Faithful America is the largest and fastest-growing online community of Christians putting faith into action for social justice.
+Our members are sick of sitting by quietly while Jesus' message of good news is hijacked by the religious right to serve a hateful political agenda.
+We're organizing the faithful to challenge such extremism and renew the church's prophetic role in building a more free and just society.

 We raise our collective voices through rapid-response campaigns that tap into the grassroots power of Christians across the nation.
 When corporations and religious institutions invoke religious freedom as a justification for bigotry and discrimination, we speak up.
 When hate groups purport to speak for Christianity, we act.
 We challenge the Catholic hierarchy in the United States to live up to the inspiring words of Pope Francis and we stick up for courageous Christian voices for fairness and freedom in every denomination.

 If you are appalled by the right’s unchristian agenda, and yearn to reclaim the prophetic role that Christian faith has historically played in struggles for social and economic justice, we’d love to have your support.